I made a detour exploring Toulouse old city center with the short time I had in Southern France.

 I was unprepared with this Southeastern France trip.
-The original plan was from Paris after the opening of Photoquai 2013 will go directly to Barcelona and meet up with my friend, Eduard, who has been studying and describing new beetle species that I’ve sent to him over the years.
+The original plan was after the opening of Photoquai 2013 in Paris, will go directly to Barcelona.
+There I will meet up with my friend, Eduard.
+He has studying and describing new beetle species that I’ve sent to him over the years.
 But for reasons that I can no longer recall, I booked a high speed train from Paris to Carcassonne.
-But unfortunately, I mistakenly booked a hotel far from the city center and instead thought of going to Lourdes for the Marian site.
-But it all came to naught as I eventually realized that with the short time I had, Lourdes would never materialize.
+Unfortunately, I mistakenly booked a hotel far from the city center.
+And instead of going to Lourdes for the Marian site I had to drop it due to time constraints.
 So instead, I took a train to Toulouse to explore for a day.

 Toulouse is the capital city of the French department of Haute Garonne and the Midi-Pyrénées region.
 As early as the 5th century, it was already the capital of a Visigoth Kingdom.
-It has two UNESCO World Heritage listed sites, the Canal du Midi which is shared with other towns and the Basilica of St. Sernin as it is part of the routes of the Santiago de Compostela in France.
+It has two UNESCO World Heritage listed sites, the Canal du Midi which is shared with other towns and the Basilica of St. Sernin, part of the Routes of the Santiago de Compostela in France.
 The city is also called la Ville Rose because of the pinkish bricks used as building material.
-While it is the center of European aerospace industry, like other new places I visit, I concentrated on the old quarter of Toulouse.
+While it is the center of European aerospace industry, I concentrated on the old quarter of Toulouse.

 There is still so much to explore around Toulouse, places like different museums showcasing ancient to modern art, the Jacobin monastery from the 13th century, the Capitole grounds, the Sunday markets and the Canal du Midi.
-Perhaps, when I am able to go back, would definitely stay for a few more days and enjoy a slower paced exploration.
+Perhaps, when I am able to go back, would definitely stay for a few more days and do slower exploration.